 - Before handling food, including a baby's bottle.

 - Before eating.

 - Before and after changing a nappy.

 - After removing gloves.

 - After going to the toilet.

 - After cleaning up blood, faeces or vomit.

-- After wiping a nose.
+- After wiping a nose or sneezing.

 - Before giving medication.

 - After handling garbage.

-Cleaning of toys
+Cleaning of toys, equipment and furniture.

 All Children's toys are too be washed before returning to the storeroom.
 Any mouth able toys such as babies teething rings or rattles are to be washed daily.
 Toys are to be washed using warm soapy water, rinsed and then use sunlight to air dry.
-They can also be sprayed with Snobs TCC approved sanitizer when cleaning toys
+They can also be sprayed with Snobs TCC approved sanitizer when cleaning toys.
+All equipment is to be cleaned as needed or at minimum weekly with SNOBS and a green cloth to reduce the risk of cross infection.
+All toys are to be cleaned at the end of each week before returning to store rooms.